-The dryer vent allows for moisture and lint to exit the house but can be a fire hazard if not regularly cleaned.
+The dryer vent allows for moisture and lint to exit the house.
+It should be regularly maintained.
+If not it can become a fire hazard.
 In order to prevent a possible fire, I recommend periodic cleaning.

 If the dryer vent cap was visible and within reach, I inspected the opening.
-If it was not visible or within reach, I recommend this be inspected prior to settlement and become part of regular home maintenance afterward.
+If it was not visible or within reach (see limitation section), I recommend this be inspected prior to settlement and become part of regular home maintenance afterward.